niclaslindstedt/docker-backup/README.md

 Backs up your Docker volumes and/or data folders and stores them both short-term and long-term.
 Purge old backups after X days or when free space gets tight.

+**CAUTION: Do not use this for production environments.
+It has not been thorougly tested yet.**

 ## Features

 * Cron for precise backup schedules.